 In former days it was the only way: a pilgrim to Santiago departed from home and went - usually on foot - back and forth.

-Departing from home, on foot ... most pilgrims now do not have or do not take the time for that.
+In these days most pilgrims do not have or take the time for that.
 And for many English-speaking pilgrims, it is practically impossible.
-They come from distant lands, which in the earlier heyday of the Camino were still completely unknown to Europeans.
+They come from distant lands, which in the earlier heyday of the Camino were still unknown to Europeans.

 Therefore nowadays most pilgrims depart from well known pilgrim’s towns in France, such as Vézelay, Le Puy-en-Velay or Saint-Jean-Pied-de-Port, or even further on the route, somewhere in Spain: